 Lou- Sure have enjoyed your blog for the past year or so, in fact, it’s the only blog I make a point of reading nearly every day.
 You motivated me to take up randonee skiing humping up & down A-basin every weekend while my wife was learning how to snowboard at an enthusiastic 54; get up to Jackson for closing week, (yes I was there in the award tent scamming free beer after the race thinking, “man with this kind of swag, I’m definitely entering next year”), and regret tossing that lime green pair of 175cm TUA skis with the old Ramer bindings I bought new back in ’85 or so.
 Which leads me to the point of this email.
 I picked up a pair of Havocs at the end of the season that were mounted with tele bindings.
 I love the ski but want to take off the tele bindings and put on a pair of Dynafits.
 Have you done this type of retrofit before?
 My guess is lots & lots.
 I have some basic questions like what should I fill the old holes with and what if the new layout partially overlaps the old holes?
 Fill then drill?
 I thought this might be a good subject for a blog, what with the current ski sales frenzy, other folks might be in the same situation.
 Any advice would be appreciated and thanks.
 Saw new snow high up in the Mosquito range this weekend.
-It won’t be long now!!Still as crazy about skiing as 30 years ago– Steve
+It won’t be long now!
+Still as crazy about skiing as 30 years ago– Steve

 If the new bores don’t overlap the old holes, re-mark with your centerpunch and drill away.
 If you overlap by only a few millimeters, simply move your binding location accordingly, usually rearward for recreational and backcountry skiing.
-A small change in binding location is totally within spec for ski performance, and as long as the edges of your new holes are a few millimeters from the old, you’ll be fine drilling and using the new ones.
-(You’ll still want to fill the old holes, but 5-minute hardware store epoxy will suffice.)
+Most touring bindings have enough heel unit adjustment to tweak so they’ll always miss existing holes, it’s the binding toe you might have to move back a hair.
+A small change in boot fore/aft location is totally within spec for ski performance, and as long as the edges of your new holes are a few millimeters from the old, you’ll be fine drilling and using the new ones.
+(You’ll still want to fill the old holes, but a quick job with plastic plugs or 5-minute hardware store epoxy will suffice.)

-If your new holes must overlap the old, then you need to do some careful fill work.
-I usually fill the old holes with something like JB Qwik Weld or epoxy steel, and poke some steel wool in the hole as well.
+If your new holes must overlap the old, then you need some careful fill work.
+I usually fill the old holes with something like JB Weld or epoxy steel, and poke steel wool in the hole as well.
 It’s important to fill the holes completely with some sort of hard filler, do so by poking the epoxy and wool in with a small probe such as a tiny drill bit.
-I use the 5 minute types of epoxy for this, as the quick hardening stuff makes the work go smoother, and I believe has less chance of softening any of the resins in the ski since it doesn’t sit there for hours curing in contact with the ski internals.
-It may be necessary to mix several small batches of epoxy, as it cures quickly.
+Use the slower curing epoxy as it’s stronger than the 5-minute versions and makes less heat.
+Wait 48 hours at room temperature for a full cure before the next step.

 Drilling overlapping holes is the tricky part.
 If the ski doesn’t have a metal layer, start the drilling with a small bit, then step up through successively larger bits to your final size.
 The idea is to prevent the edge of the existing hole from forcing the bit to the side and only drilling the epoxy out of the old hole.